jestjs/jest/docs/Configuration.md

   /** All platforms to target, e.g ['ios', 'android']. */
   platforms?: Array<string>;
-  /** Whether to throw on error on module collision. */ throwOnModuleCollision?: boolean;
+  /** Whether to throw on error on module collision. */
+  // Whether to search for tests in node_modules. retainAllFiles?: boolean;
+  throwOnModuleCollision?: boolean;
   /** Custom HasteMap module */
   hasteMapModulePath?: string;